Package 'nonprobsvy'

 subset

-an optional vector specifying a subset of observations to be used in the fitting process.
+an optional vector specifying a subset of observations to be used in the fitting process - not yet supported.

 strata

-an optional vector specifying strata.
+an optional vector specifying strata - not yet supported.

 weights